murisi/L2/README.md

 Note that in the above code that `a` and `c` have global scope.
 This is because the storage expressions are top-level.

 ### Numbers
 Integer literals prove to be quite tedious in L2 as can be seen from some of the examples in the expressions section.
-The following function, `#`, implements decimal arithmetic for x86-64 by reading in a symbol in base 10 and writing out the equivalent fragment in base 2:
+The following function, `#`, implements decimal arithmetic for x86-64 by reading in a token in base 10 and writing out the equivalent fragment in base 2:

 #### numbers64.l2
 ```racket